-I am a social psychologist whose research examines (1) how relationships with entities such as family and pets affect health and well-being, (2) how people decode others’ nonverbal displays, (3) how nonconscious and conscious feelings and beliefs affect judgment and behavior, (2) how self-knowledge influences emotions, goals, and actions, and (3) the psychology of pet ownership, with this research supported over the years by National Institute of Mental Health and National Science Foundation grants.
+My research examines (1) how relationships with entities such as family and pets affect health and well-being, (2) how people decode others’ nonverbal displays, (3) how nonconscious and conscious feelings and beliefs affect judgment and behavior, and (4) how self-knowledge influences emotions, goals, and actions, with this work supported over the years by National Institute of Mental Health and National Science Foundation grants.

 My recognitions include being named the James and Beth Lewis Professor, University Distinguished Scholar, and Professor of the Year in Psychology.
-I teach courses in social psychology, social cognition, attitudes, nonconscious behavior, the self, judgment and decision making, and intergroup relations at the graduate and undergraduate levels.
+I teach courses in social psychology, social cognition, attitudes, the psychology of conservation, nonconscious behavior, the self, judgment and decision making, and intergroup relations at the graduate and undergraduate levels.
 Finally, my expertise has been applied to consumer behavior and to legal and trial consulting, and my scholarship has been presented in a number of legal venues, including in briefs argued before the U.S. Supreme Court.

 updated 24 may 2016 © mmxvi allen r. mcconnell